ErinHendrick/website/sites/lost-spring.md

 ## Water Is Life

+Although missionaries , most of the traffic during the heyday of the Santa Fe Trail between 1821 and 1880 (when the railroad was introduced) was made up of merchants from the east.
+The Santa Fe Trail was an international route, linking goods from the United States, which could have originated in Europe, to the territory of Mexico.
+Water was a vital resource for the purposes of commerce.
 Usually travelers left in the cool of the evening carrying as much water as they could.
-Travelers used barrels and water kegs to transport this resource for use along the way, however, some wagons only carried one 5-gallon keg of water (Smith, 29).
+Travelers used barrels and water kegs, however, some wagons only carried one 5-gallon keg of water (Smith, 29).

 As the Santa Fe trail is 870 miles long, travelers had to replenish this resource as often as they could and finding sources along the way was crucial to survival.
 Water from springs was especially desirable, since it was cool and fresh, compared to water near trail crossings which were contaminated with animal waste, or pools which could be warm and stagnant.

 Aside from human consumption, animals were a consideration.
 Most wagons were pulled by oxen, and mules and horses were also used on the trail.
 Travelers also transported all manner of livestock, including cattle, sheep, and even pigs.
+Historian Steve Schmidt estimates that over 15,000 mules and oxen were used to pull 1,558 wagons over the trail between 1822 and 1843 (3).
 Travelers caring for livestock had to time their travels so that grass and water would be available.

+Lost Spring, located 15 miles west from Diamond Spring and 17 miles east of Cottonwood Crossing, was a relatively secure spot, water-wise, *if* the spring was flowing.
+However, further west water sources were nonexistent.

 The most dangerous part of the trail because of lack of water was called the “Jornada,” meaning expedition, a part of the trail 60 miles long between the Arkansas river and Wagonbed spring.
 William Becknell, so-called "Father of the Santa Fe Trail" (one of the first to travel the trail, in 1821), supposedly [ran out of water](https://www.kshs.org/kansapedia/morton-county-kansas/15320) on this part of the trail.
 He and his team tried killing their dogs and cutting off their mules’ ears to drink their blood, so dehydrated were they.
 However, their expedition was saved when they spotted a bison gorged with water and drank from its stomach, later following its trail to a water source.